PaganSeaWitch/Bonnie-Dialogue-Manager-Godot-Plugin/README.md

 ## Usage

-The importer automatically imports `.superclyde` files to be used with the interpreter.
+The importer automatically imports `.bonnie` files to be used with the interpreter.
 This improves performance, as the dialogue is parsed beforehand.

 Check [USAGE.md](./USAGE.md) for how to use the interpreter.

 You can find a simple usage example on [/example/example.gd](./example/example.gd)

-For more about how to write dialogues using Super Clyde, check [LANGUAGE.md](https://github.com/PaganSeaWitch/Super-Clyde-Godot-Plugin/blob/master/LANGUAGE.md)
+For more about how to write dialogues using Bonnie, check [LANGUAGE.md](https://github.com/PaganSeaWitch/Super-Clyde-Godot-Plugin/blob/master/LANGUAGE.md)

 You now have the option to edit Clyde files in the Godot engine itself, helping streamline usage to a single editor.